Between Thanksgiving and Valentine's Day celebrate the Winter Solstice,

 at Renaissance-themed events, most notably the Detroit Institute

-Company was the "house band" for the DIA Wassail Feasts
+Consort) was the "house band" for the DIA

-for 18 years, and has continued playing for the Feasts at other
+Wassail Feasts for 18 years, for the Wassail Feasts at other locations,

 music played on recorders, flutes, shawms, violas da gamba and percussion.